-This is the Razer Phone
+This is the Razer phone

 - It’ll run Android Nougat 7.1.1 at launch, with plans to update to Android Oreo (8.0) in the first quarter of 2018.

-- A 5.72 inch, 120hz display – meaning the screen refreshes super fast for smoother scrolling and animation/movement in games.
+- A 5.72 inch, 120hz display — meaning the screen refreshes super-fast for smoother scrolling and animation/movement in games.
 The iPad Pro tablet has a 120hz screen, but it looks like Razer might be the first to market with a 120hz display in a phone

-I got to go hands on with the device a few days ago, and I’m looking forward to spending more time with it for a review.
-For now, I’ll say: The device looks and feels well built, the speakers were nice and loud, and the 120hz screen seemed buttery smooth.
+I got to go hands-on with the device a few days ago, and I’m looking forward to spending more time with it for a review.
+For now, I’ll say: The device looks and feels well-built, the speakers were nice and loud and the 120hz screen seemed buttery smooth.

 In what seems to be an unstoppable trend at this point, there’s no 3.5mm jack here.
 The company tells me they needed that space for the battery and the speakers.
 On the upside, there’s a THX certified 3.5mm to USB-C DAC adapter in the box.

-If you’ve ever held the previous phone made by the NextBit team, the Robin, the Razer phone feels a bit like the bigger, badder evolution of that.
-If there’s a parallel universe where Nextbit lived on independently and made a “Robin 2 XL”, it’d probably look a lot like this (minus, you know, the Razer logo on the back.)
+If you’ve ever held the previous phone made by the Nextbit team, the Robin, the Razer phone feels a bit like the bigger, badder evolution of that.
+If there’s a parallel universe where Nextbit lived on independently and made a “Robin 2 XL,” it’d probably look a lot like this (minus, you know, the Razer logo on the back).

 They’ve understandably dropped some of the software features that were unique to the Robin in its time.
 The Robin would, for example, automatically back your photos up to the cloud and remove the local copies to save space.
 Shortly after the Robin’s debut, Google rolled similar functionality into Google Photos right within Android and made the whole thing a bit redundant.